AdesisNetlife/coder-bible/README.md

 ## Resources

-> Here will be a general purpose programming useful links, could you help me?
+> Here will be a general purpose programming useful links, could you help?

 <!--
 - Languages